 Wrapping up Lung Health

-My hope is that these simple quick lung health tips will make a big difference in your overall health and energy.
+I hope that these simple quick lung health tips will make a big difference in your overall health and energy.
 May this help your body get ready to fight off viruses, improve allergy symptoms, and be a happy human.

 Germaphobe, not so.